sjbennett123/gloryforthefist/content/rules/playtest/playtest_properties.md

 To increase revenue, you can hire employees.
 Non-combat employees have a profession in which they create a product or provide a service.
 When an employee is hired to work at a place of business, they generate additional income based on their level of skill and happiness.
 The more skilled and happy an employee is, the more revenue that employee generates.

 Employees must also be paid a salary.
 Each week or month, an employee is paid their salary from the character’s Estate Bank.
 When an employee is initially hired, their starting salary is preset based on the employee’s skill and the job they will be performing.
-You can always change the salary, higher or lower.
+You can always raise or lower the salary.
 A lower salary means an unhappy worker, while a higher salary tends to mean a happier worker.
 The system does not directly factor salary into happiness, so paying an employee a large salary will not dramatically increase the employee’s happiness.
 In fact, such an act could backfire, as the employee will continually expect a high salary and higher raises.

 ## **Rooms**